nixworks/public/news/2009/11/24/README.md

 ##### Hindu
 ### [ In a tribute to Hindu goddess Gadhimai, approximately 20,000 buffalo and 300,000 birds, sheep and goats are ritually slaughtered in a festival in Bariyapur, Nepal. ](/news/2009/11/24/in-a-tribute-to-hindu-goddess-gadhimai-approximately-20-000-buffalo-and-300-000-birds-sheep-and-goats-are-ritually-slaughtered-in-a-festi.md)
-_Context: goddess, ritually slaughtered, Bariyapur, Nepal, Gadhimai, Hindu, festival_
+_Context: festival, ritually slaughtered, goddess, Bariyapur, Gadhimai, Nepal, Hindu_

 ##### Gloria Macapagal Arroyo
 ### [ Philippine President Gloria Macapagal Arroyo declares a state of emergency in the entire Maguindanao province in southern Philippines following the bloodiest election-related massacre in Philippine history which left at least 40 people dead, including a local politician and about a dozen journalists. ](/news/2009/11/24/philippine-president-gloria-macapagal-arroyo-declares-a-state-of-emergency-in-the-entire-maguindanao-province-in-southern-philippines-follo.md)